differential-network-analysis/dnaici/demo/README.md

 ...
 ```

-**Description**: Microarray expression profiles of genes in zero and one hour of E2 treated MCF7 cells, as well as RNA-Seq data in tamoxifen-resistant MCF7TR cells.
+**Description**: Microarray expression profiles of genes in untreated MCF7 cells and tamoxifen-resistant MCF7TR cells.
 Each row tells the gene name and its zscore value in a certain region.
+MicroRNAs of genes in zero and one hour of E2 treated MCF7 cells were from Ref [[4]](https://www.sciencedirect.com/science/article/pii/S0002944010600090), while RNA-Seq data in tamoxifen-resistant MCF7TR cells were obtained from Ref [[5]](https://www.nature.com/articles/s41556-020-0514-z).

 **Usage**: Gene expresion are the input to the module `DNAICI.preprocess_omics_map2hic()` when preprocessing multi-omics datasets.

-**Note**: MicroRNAs of genes in zero and one hour of E2 treated MCF7 cells were from Ref [4](https://www.sciencedirect.com/science/article/pii/S0002944010600090), while RNA-Seq data in tamoxifen-resistant MCF7TR cells were obtained from Ref [5](https://www.nature.com/articles/s41556-020-0514-z).
+> **Note**: `/expression_data/rna_count.txt` record the count value file

 ## Nucleosome density

-**File**: `/demo/nucleosome_density_data/mcf7_t0_DNas_200b.bed`
+**File**: `/nucleosome_density_data/mcf7_t0_DNas_200b.bed`

 **Format**: